+All the "classes" in the draft revision of ISO 19107 are "interfaces", and the representation of the coordinates is an implementation decision.
+The new classes are therefore given an “S100_” prefix.

 Figure 7-2 — Coordinate Geometry

 DirectPosition

 Semantics

 DirectPosition holds the coordinates for a position within a particular coordinate reference system.
 In this profile, the associated SC_CRS must be linked at the GM_Aggregate level and not directly to a DirectPosition.